-A vaccination programme against cervical cancer has recently been introduced.
+A vaccination programme against cervical cancer was introduced around 2006 in the US.
+Now, nearly 20 years later, it is already clear cervical cancer cases are reducing.
 Animals were used to understand the virus that triggers most cases of cervical cancer, the papilloma virus, or wart virus, starting with rabbits in the 1930s.

 Cervical cancer kills more women than any other type of cancer apart from breast cancer.
 It is usually triggered by a common virus called human papilloma virus (HPV).
 There are more than 100 different types of HPV, including 30 that are sexually transmitted.
 Many animals and birds can also be infected by papillomas (warts).